Eigenvalues of non-hermitian random matrices and Brown measure of non-normal operators: hermitian reduction and linearization method: Introduction

 \subsection{The main tools: $\mathbf{(ii)}$ linearization method}

-It seems that by mimicking the methods presented in this article it should be possible to calculate the Brown measure of virtually any operator described in the terms of free probability.
-As a very general class of such operators we will in particular consider the problem of arbitrary (in general, non-selfadjoint) polynomials in free variables.
-In the above mentioned paper \cite{BMS} the corresponding problem for selfadjoint polynomials in selfadjoint free variables was solved by invoking the so-called linearization trick, which allows to reduce the polnomial problem to an operator-valued linear problem.
-The same reduction works in the non-selfadjoint case and we will show how the combination of the hermitization and the linearization methods will result in an algorithm for calculating the Brown measure of a polynomial in $\star$-free variables out of the $\star$-distributions of its variables; in particular, if the variables are normal then this gives a way to calculate the Brown measure of the polynomial out of the Brown measures of the variables.
+It seems that by mimicking the methods presented in this article it should be possible to calculate the Brown measure of virtually any operator described in terms of free probability.
+As a very general class of such operators we will in particular consider the problem of arbitrary (in general, non-self-adjoint) polynomials in free variables.
+In the above mentioned paper \cite{BMS} the corresponding problem for self-adjoint polynomials in self-adjoint free variables was solved by invoking what is known as \emph{linearization trick}, which allows us to reduce the polynomial problem to an operator-valued linear problem.
+The same reduction works in the non-self-adjoint case, and we will show how the combination of the Hermitization and the linearization methods will result in an algorithm for calculating the Brown measure of a polynomial in $\star$-free variables out of the $\star$-distributions of its variables; in particular, if the variables are normal then this gives a way to calculate the Brown measure of the polynomial out of the Brown measures of the variables.

 We will then also start an investigation on the qualitative features of the simplest polynomial, namely the sum of two $\star$-free operators.
 We will, in particular, address the question how eigenvalues in the sum can arise from eigenvalues in summands.
 This is related (but not equivalent) to the question of atoms in the corresponding Brown measures.